Komerční banka: Sponsoring

 Komerční banka has been a partner of institutions, projects and events of society-wide importance for many years.
 It focuses on culture, non-professional sport and education.
 Support for Czech culture is the main area of the bank’s sponsorship.
 Komerční banka has been the general partner of the National Theatre, the most important Czech theatrical institution, for more than ten years.
 The bank has been supporting the French Film Festival for the same time.
 Since 2014, it has also been a partner of the National Gallery in Prague.

 Komerční banka Jistota Foundation

 The Jistota Foundation has been supporting projects in the areas of social and health care services for over 20 years while focusing on senior citizens and children.
 In 2014, it supported 99 projects, mainly through financial support from the Bank and its associated companies but also thanks to employee initiatives.
 In addition to their donating money, the employees also constitute the Foundation’s management and supervisory boards.
 The Foundation’s donations in 2014 exceeded CZK 9 million.

 Awards

-In 2004, 2005 and 2007 Komerční banka received the Bank of the Year Award from the Mastercard company.
+In 2004, 2005, 2007 and 2022 Komerční banka received the Bank of the Year Award from the Mastercard company.
+The competition is a review of most of the major Czech banks, which were judged on the comprehensive services, financial incentives and customer service they offer.

 The Best Bank of the Year 2017 in the Czech Republic was Komerční banka.